Norrbotten County: Culture

-Many different cultures can be found in Norrbotten County: Sami culture, Finnish culture (via Tornedalians) and the Swedish settler-culture.
-Many of the old local Swedish and Finnish dialects have survived in the area.
+Many different cultures can be found in Norrbotten County, including Sami culture, Tornedalian/Kven culture and the Swedish settler-culture.
+Many of the old local Swedish and Finnic dialects have survived in the area.
 The people of Norrbotten County have a saying: "I am not a Swede; I am a Norrbothnian".
 A local way of speaking, coupled with understated irony, is also sometimes used as a means to exclude southerners.
 These contrasts are well known throughout Sweden and often appear in TV, films, literature and folklore connected to Norrbotten, for characterizing, satiric or dramatic purposes (e.g. some characters in the books of Eyvind Johnson or the police detective Einar Rönn in the crime novels of Maj Sjöwall and Per Wahlöö).

 The coast has the historical cities of Luleå and Piteå.
 Luleå's Gammelstad ("Old town"), which is 10 km north of the present downtown, has been declared a UNESCO World Heritage Site.

 Apart from the Swedish language, Sami, Meänkieli, and Finnish may be used in dealing with government agencies, courts, municipalities, preschools and nursing homes in parts of Norrbotten County.
-The Sami language has official minority language status in Arjeplog, Gällivare, Jokkmokk, and Kiruna municipalities.
-Meänkieli and Finnish have the same status in Gällivare, Haparanda, Kiruna, Pajala, and Övertorneå municipalities.
+The Sami languages have official minority language status in Kiruna, Gällivare, Jokkmokk, Luleå, Arjeplog and Arvidsjaur municipalities.
+Meänkieli and Finnish have the same status in Gällivare, Haparanda, Kiruna, Pajala, and Övertorneå, Luleå and Kalix municipalities.